eerieA/cs234-2024/README.md

 ## Assignment previews

-### From an expert
+### By prev author

 These are preview of results produced by the original repo owner's work on these assignments.
-Said owner seems to be a PhD at a top institution so these are probably very good references.
+Said owner seems to be a PhD at @gatech so these are probably very good references.

 #### A1_P4: RiverSwim MDP